sirdog9001/EnduraBot/mkdocs/docs/getting-started.md

 If neither option is viable review the documentation on [permissions](permissions.md).

 For EnduraBot to work the following variables in `variables.json` need proper IDs added.
-Click the circles with a plus in them for an explanation.
+Click the :material-plus-circle-outline: for an explanation of each item.

 ``` json title="variables.json"